-Characters in stories need a plan.
+In life we frequently fly by the seat of our pants.
+In fact, that may be the default.
+Plans are illusory.
+But precisely because life is so unstable and subject to change, characters in stories do need a plan.
 Even passive character types need to be actively passive.
 Initial plans will most likely change.

-As you can see, the plan itself is made up of 7 main segments.
-It also follows the Storytelling Rule Of Three, because the plan will need to be changed 3 times.
+Often in stories, plans follow the Storytelling Rule Of Three.
+In a long story (e.g. a feature length film) the plan of the main character will typically change three times.
 If you find your stories really sag in the middle it’s worth trying this guided breakdown on for size.

 It’s actually much more true, and specific, to say that drama is the constant clashing of a character’s PLAN and an antagonist’s, or several antagonists’, PLANS.